The Complex Relationship Between Alcohol and Creativity

-But from my own experience, and from speaking with creative people trying to stay sober, I’ve learned that the relationship between alcohol and creativity is far more complicated than the myth suggests.
+However, from my own experience and conversations with creative individuals striving to stay sober, I've learned that the relationship between alcohol and creativity is far more complicated than the myth suggests.

 Creativity Is a Network, Not a Personality Trait

-Creativity doesn’t live in one corner of the brain.
-It’s a network, with different regions lighting up depending on whether you’re writing, painting, composing, or suddenly having a breakthrough in the shower (as I usually do).
+Creativity doesn’t reside in one corner of the brain.
+It’s a network.
+Different regions light up depending on whether you’re writing, painting, composing, or suddenly having a breakthrough in the shower (as I usually do).

 One part often gets in the way: the prefrontal cortex, the brain’s executive control centre.
-This is the part that plans, evaluates, and monitors.
+This part plans, evaluates, and monitors.
 When it’s in charge, you’re good at analysing and staying focused.
-You’re also very good at stopping yourself mid-thought and deciding something is stupid before the idea has even had a chance to exist.
+However, you’re also very good at stopping yourself mid-thought, deciding something is stupid before the idea has even had a chance to exist.

 Flow States and the Inner Critic

 Alcohol impairs the prefrontal cortex.
 It lowers inhibition, dulls self-consciousness, and softens the inner critic.
 Suddenly, the blank page stops feeling hostile (if you can still see it properly).
-Alcohol is removing the brake.
+Alcohol removes the brake.

 The Drunk Genius Myth